FelishaYuMacias/Object-Oriented-Programming-Team-Profile-Generator/README.md

 ## Usage

-Once everything is installed run the following command and answer prompts to create your README file.
+Once everything is installed run the following command and answer prompts to create your profile html.
 ```md
 node index.js
 ```